Our Upcoming Events

 Please utilize this link to view the Oakland Municipal Code.
 Click on Title 10 (Vehicles and Traffic), then click on Chapter 10.64 - Abandoned, Wrecked, Dismantled or Inoperative Vehicles.

-The easiest way to know when a vehicle has been identified as subject to the Vehicle Abatement program abatement and removal procedures is when a lime green 81/2” X 11” warning sticker has been affixed to the windshield of the vehicle.
+The easiest way to know when a vehicle has been identified as subject to Vehicle Abatement Program abatement and removal procedures is when a lime green 81/2” X 11” warning sticker has been affixed to the windshield of the vehicle or to your property.